johnny-wang16/rs-udpstreaming/README.md

 [here](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/) to learn more about this step.

 D. Get Intel Realsene SDK
 The specific link I referenced is [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md).Make sure to read through it and follow every single step.
 The instructions listed is pretty clear and should be able to guide you through the installation concepts.

 #### Set up instructions for the client computer (the one that's going to recieve streams through UDP connection):
-You will still need python, gstreamer and opencv for the client.
+You will still need python, gstreamer and OpenCV for the client.
 You don't need the realsense SDK though.
 Congratulations!
 That's it for the installation process.

 #### Running the code: